Robert L. Collins

-Robert Lee Collins (June 1, 1930 - October 21, 2011) was an American director and screenwriter.
-He is the creator of the American police procedural television series Police Woman, which starred Angie Dickinson.
+Robert Lee Collins (June 1, 1930 – October 21, 2011) was an American television director and screenwriter who created the American police procedural television series Police Woman, which starred Angie Dickinson.

-Collins also was about to direct Star Trek: Phase II, but was changed due to the basis of the motion picture and was replaced by director, Robert Wise.
+Collins was scheduled to direct the pilot episode of the television series Star Trek: Phase II, but was replaced by Robert Wise when it was decided that the project would be a feature film instead.
 His other credits includes, Police Story, Marcus Welby, M.D., The Bold Ones: The New Doctors, Cannon and The Name of the Game.
-In 1975, Collins was nominated for an Primetime Emmy for Outstanding Writing in a Drama Series.
+In 1975, Collins was nominated for an Primetime Emmy for Outstanding Writing in a Drama Series for his work on Police Story.
 He died in October 2011 of cardiopulmonary arrest in Van Nuys, California, at the age of 81.